music-suite/music-suite/docs/src/User-Guide.md

     -- TODO use claves, maracas here
 ```

+Patterns are @[Transformable], @[Transposable], @[Attenuable] and so on, so many expressions that work for scores and voices also work for patterns.
+For example we can set parts and dynamics, or transpose patterns.

 ```music+haskell
 fmap Just $ renderPattern (a <> b) (0.5 <-> 1.5)
   where
     a = parts' .~ mempty $ rhythmPattern [3,3,4,2,4] |/ 8
     b = parts' .~ flutes $ rhythmPattern [1] |/ 8
 ```

-TODO Patterns are @[Transformable], @[Transposable], @[Attenuable] and so on, so many expressions that work for scores and voices also work for patterns.

 ```music+haskell
 fmap Just $ renderPattern (stretch 0.5 $ up m3 $ a <> b) (0 <-> 2)